Lifting the bar on Olympic and Paralympic Games legacy

 There are good signs for Brisbane.
 The state government has already set up a legacy committee, stating: “Hosting Brisbane 2032 presents an opportunity for Queensland to drive legacy outcome over the next 20 years – 10 years to the Games and 10 years after.”

 It’s worth studying past successful Games to provide inspiration for what is possible in 2032.
-Brisbane can also derive lessons from its hosting of World Expo 88, as my colleague Joanne Cousins has done in an insight here.
+Brisbane can also derive lessons from its hosting of World Expo 88, as my colleague Joanne Cousins has done.